bleaktwig/yuadrem-wiki/docs/kins/hume.md

 # Humes
-[Et](../religion/godtrees/et.md) created humes to aid the oric god in the War of Spring<!-- TODO.
-Link. -->.
+[Et](../religion/godtrees/et.md) created humes to aid the oric god in the [War of Autumn](../history.md#war-of-autumn).
 Despite this, many opposed the conflict, or felt indifferent to it.
 They fled the company of their god-tree, for which they were cursed with monochromacy.
-These humes came to be known as irds, and their dispersion as the [Ird Diaspora](../history.md#war-of-spring).
+These humes came to be known as irds, and their dispersion as the [Ird Diaspora](../history.md#war-of-autumn).
 The humes that remained with Et were blessed with Color, and are known as gats.

 <!-- TODO list:
 * Maybe mention what ird and gat mean in jantherlin?
 That might help integrate the language into the lore.